Code of Ethics

 (N.B.
 The contract should include, but not necessarily be limited to, confirmation by the client of the following:

-i) That they are not suffering from any diagnosed psychiatric condition, psychological illness or epilepsy and are not under the supervision of a psychiatrist.
+i) That they are not suffering from any diagnosed psychiatric condition or epilepsy and are not under the supervision of a psychiatrist.

 ii) That they have provided the correct address and contact details of their online location.